MrMarlonM/quiz-game/README.md

 # It's Quiz Time!
 On the website presented, you can play a short Quiz against the clock and reach the top of the leaderboard!
 You get asked 10 questions in a maximum of 100 seconds.
 The more you answer correctly in as little time as possible, the higher your score!

+Click [here](https://mrmarlonm.github.io/quiz-game/index.html) for the deployed version of the game.

 ![Responsive mockup of landing page](documentation/responsive-mockup.webp)

 ## User Story